Arcadia-Science/chlamy-comparison/README.md

 *Python* code was run with Python 3.11.5

-Computation was performed on MacBook Pro computer with the following specifications:
+Computation was performed on MacBook Pro computers with the following specifications:

 macOS: Ventura 13.4.1 (c)
 Chip Apple M2 Max
 Memory 32 Gb

+3D morphology:

+macOS: Ventura 13.5.1 (c)
+Chip Apple M1 Max
+Memory 64Gb
 # Feedback, contributions, and reuse

 We try to be as open as possible with our work and make all of our code both available and usable.